College of William & Mary: Rankings

-In the 2025 U.S. News & World Report rankings, W&M ranks as tied for the 23rd-best public university in the United States, tied for 54th-best national university in the U.S., and tied for 1049th-best university in the world.
-U.S. News & World Report also rated William & Mary's undergraduate teaching as 4th best (tied with Princeton University) among 73 national universities and 13th best for Undergraduate Research/Creative Projects in its 2021 rankings.
+In the 2026 U.S. News & World Report rankings, W&M ranks as tied for the 21st-best public university in the United States, tied for 51st-best among "national universities" in the U.S., and tied for 1207th-best university in the world.
+U.S. News & World Report also rated William & Mary's undergraduate teaching as tied for 12th best among 70 "national universities".
 In 2025, Forbes ranked William & Mary #43 among research universities.
 In 2025, College Raptor ranked William & Mary's median SAT score #2 of public colleges and universities in the United States.
 William & Mary is ranked 3rd for four year graduation rates among public colleges and universities.

 William & Mary is one of the original eight "Public Ivies."

-In 2019, Kiplinger ranked William & Mary 6th out of 174 best-value public colleges and universities in the U.S.

-According to the National Science Foundation, William & Mary is ranked first among public institutions for percentage of alumni who earn doctoral degrees in humanities fields.
+In 2025, Forbes recognized W&M as one of the ten public universities featured on its "New Ivies" list.
+In 2019, Kiplinger ranked William & Mary 6th out of 174 best-value public colleges and universities in the U.S. According to the National Science Foundation, in 2022 William & Mary was ranked first among public institutions for percentage of alumni who earn doctoral degrees in humanities fields.

-In the 2024-25 "America's Top Colleges" ranking by Forbes, W&M was ranked the 17th best public college and 55th out of the 500 best private and public colleges and universities in the U.S. W&M ranked 3rd for race and class interaction in The Princeton Review's 2018 rankings.
+In the 2024–25 "America's Top Colleges" ranking by Forbes, W&M was ranked the 17th best public college and 55th out of the 500 best private and public colleges and universities in the U.S. W&M ranked 3rd for race and class interaction in The Princeton Review's 2018 rankings.
 The college was ranked as the public college with the smartest students in the nation according to Business Insiders 2014 survey.

-In 2025, Forbes recognized W&M as one of the ten public universities featured on its “New Ivies” list.

-The undergraduate business program was ranked 12th among undergraduate programs by the 2016 Bloomberg Businessweek survey.
 In 2020, W&M was ranked 4th for "Colleges with the Happiest Students" by The Princeton Review and 9th in a list of the public universities that "pay off the most", according to CNBC.
 In 2022, the Center on Education and the Workforce at Georgetown University ranked William & Mary's undergraduate business program #21 in value nationally.
 In 2025, Poets & Quants ranked William & Mary's undergraduate business program #20 nationally.